Pilsbryspira leucocyma: Description

 In the typical Drillia albomaculata the coloring is similar, but a single broader rib revolves at the periphery.
 In some specimens, however, there is a more or less distinct impressed line on the middle of the rib, so approximating it to this variety.

 Distribution

-P. leucocyma can be found in Atlantic waters, ranging from the eastern coast of Florida south to Brazil.
+P. leucocyma can be found in Atlantic Ocean waters, ranging from the eastern coast of Florida south to Brazil.